jphmrst/PLC/src/plc/vfp/Lists.lagda.md

 module plc.vfp.Lists where
 ```

-This chapter discusses the list data type.
+This section discusses the list data type.
 It gives further examples
 of many of the techniques we have developed so far, and provides
 examples of polymorphic types and higher-order functions.